 Key takeaway

-Now that cannabis is widely accessible, and myriad products are federally compliant, there’s no excuse to avoid cannabis if your libido is caught in the doldrums.
-The tricky thing is this: there are so many amazing cannabis products that can help steer your proverbial vessel back into waves again, how do you choose which product is right for you?
+Now that cannabis is widely accessible, and myriad products are federally compliant, there’s no excuse to avoid cannabis.
+The tricky thing is this: there are so many amazing cannabis products, how do you choose which product is right for you?

 There’s no harm in trying different types of cannabis products to put wind back in the old sails.
-The good news is cannabis is a tried and true method of getting in touch with your inner love goddess, so there are countless ways to explore good lovin’.
+The good news is cannabis can be a tried and true method of getting in touch with your inner love goddess, so there are countless ways to explore good lovin’.

 Learn more in The Complete Guide to Cannabis and Sex